seanbuscay/rush/docs_src/markdown/About Rush/About Rush.md

 14. Run any post-build scripts
 15. Put the build under version control
 16. Create a remote repo (such as on GITHUB), commit the code, and push it

-## What's New {#sec-whats-new-link}

-Notes to help you find what out what's new with Drush Rush.

-@ref doc-whats-new